viamrobotics/docs/docs/appendix/troubleshooting.md

 To support a `viam-server` installation, you must install `libfuse2`.
 {{% /alert %}}

-**Solution:** If you receive this error, install FUSE on your Linux system according to one of the following steps:
+**Solution:** If you receive this error, install FUSE version 2 on your Linux system according to one of the following steps:

 - If installing `viam-server` on a Raspberry Pi running Raspberry Pi OS (Debian GNU/Linux 12 bookworm or later), install FUSE version 2 with the following command: